digitalhealthhack/digitalhealthhack.github.io/groundrules/index.md

 Please take care of your belongings and valuables.
 If you leave your belongings unattended, it is at your own risk.
 If you have a security concern, please contact should the Business School reception.

 ##Code of Conduct
-A separate card describing the code of conduct can be found on here.
+A separate page describing the code of conduct can be found <a href="/conduct">here</a>.

 ##Cash Machines
 The closest cash machine is in the train station, next to the Saïd Business School.
 The Common Room cafe does accept debit and credit cards.